sjsu-library/unionist/_items/unionist--text-0360.md

 articleType:
 volume: '1'
 issue: '36'
-transcription: "<em>Dignity.</em>—A new made Justice of the peace, into whose office some dozen of his<br>neighbors had followed a constable with a vagrant in charge, to see how<br>the magistrate would make out, determined to strike them dumb with awe.
-He<br>sentenced the poor culprit to twenty hours’ imprisonment—and concluded with all<br>possible solemnity, “And the Lord have mercy on your soul!”<br>"
+transcription: "<em>Dignity.</em> —A new made Justice of the peace, into whose office some dozen of his neighbors had followed a constable with a vagrant in charge, to see how the magistrate would make out, determined to strike them dumb with awe.
+  He sentenced the poor culprit to twenty hours’ imprisonment—and concluded with all possible solemnity, “And the Lord have mercy on your soul!” "
 scholarlyNotes:
 commentary: Humor of the inexperienced
 relatedPeople: